synapsecns/sanguine/packages/contracts-communication/README.md

 5. The destination app only accepts the module verification once `optimisticPeriod` has passed since it happened.
 A message could be executed once at least `requiredResponses` modules have successfully verified the batch (as far the app is concerned).

-6. Eventually, the message is executed on the destination chain.
+6. Once enough module verifications are received, the message could be executed on the destination chain by any executor.
 The `InterchainClientV1` contract on the destination chain emits the `InterchainTransactionReceived` event:

 https://github.com/synapsecns/sanguine/blob/10afc7a61561ff39a988470252e165b4fe7f6a0f/packages/contracts-communication/contracts/events/InterchainClientV1Events.sol#L39-L54